Krasjet/pdf.tocgen/README.md

 License
 -------

-pdf.tocgen is free software.
+pdf.tocgen is a free software.
 The source code of pdf.tocgen is licensed under the GNU GPLv3 license.

 pdf.tocgen is based on [PyMuPDF][pymupdf], licensed under the GNU GPLv3